laurar9889/Project_3_Team_1/README.md

 Tools Used:
 Storage: SQL database for organized data storage and retrieval.
 Processing: Jupyter Notebook (main_file.ipynb) for data manipulation and analysis.
-Visualization: Matplotlib, Seaborn for plotting graphs and charts.
+Visualization: Matplotlib, Seaborn, Geopanda, webdriver for plotting graphs and charts.

 Additional Tools:
 * NumPy: For numerical operations.